top of page

 Note from SafeSky

-In its free version, you use SafeSky as an in-flight information service on your phone or tablet.
+In its free version, you use SafeSky as an traffic awareness service on your phone or tablet.

 In its paid version, SafeSky integrates directly with your navigation software and completes your existing hardware installation (Stratux, SkyEcho, FLARM).